TheImagingSource/ic4-examples/python/README.md

 - Using [EventExposureEnd](/python/advanced-camera-features/EventExposureEnd) to synchronize camera operation to real-world movement
 - Get notified about I/O activity using [EventLine1*Edge](/python/advanced-camera-features/event-line1-edge/) events

+## Camera-Specific Examples

+This section contains example programs showing camera specific functions

+- [DoLP Segmentation](/python/camera-specific/DolP-Segmentation/) shows how to visualize the degree of polarized light with polarisation cameras.

 ## Qt6

 This section contains